kul-sudo/genres/README.md

    - `mode = "Test"`
 2. Run `cargo run --release`

-Do not forget add the `MODEL` var before testing.
+Do not forget to add the `MODEL` var before testing.